iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 evaluate them, and symbolically differentiate them.
 So what do you think?

-## What next?
+## What's next?

-Although we finished our differentiator, there are a couple topics that I think are worth discussing because they are simple enough to achieve and will make our program a lot more polished or fun to play with.
+Although we finished our differentiator, there are a couple of topics that I think are worth discussing because they are simple enough to achieve and will make our program a lot more polished or fun to play with.